easypanel-io/website/docs/04-templates/jirafeau/index.md

 ## Description

 Jirafeau is a one-click-filesharing Select your file, upload, share a link.
-That's it.
+That&#39;s it.

 ## Links